Oregon Attorney Answers Frequently Asked Questions about

-What statute Governs Expungements?
-ORS 137.255.
+What statute governs expungements?
+See ORS 137.255.
 “Order setting aside conviction or record of arrest; fees; prerequisites; limitations.”

 How long will it take after the expungement order is signed for the record to be sealed?
 Some counties take weeks, others take months after the order is signed for all of the relevant law enforcement agencies to clear their records.
 Some counties take 6 months.
 Thus, one should get started early in the expungement process.

-Can my record be expunged if I have been convicted of a Federal Crime?
+Can my record be expunged if I have been convicted of a federal crime?
 Very few federal crimes qualify for expungement.
 However, there are narrow exceptions.
 For instance, if a person under 21 years of age was found guilty of an offense under section 404 of the Controlled Substances Act (21 U.S.C.
 Sec.
-844) may apply for an expungement.
+844) they may apply for an expungement.
 For those over 21, you might be more successful with requesting a pardon.

-Can a Civil Temporary Stalking Order or Temporary Restraining (FAPA) order be Expunged?
+Can a civil temporary stalking order or temporary testraining (FAPA) order be expunged?
 The issue of civil restraining or stalking orders is not addressed under the state statute for expungements under ORS 137.255.
-This is an area of the law that needs modification so that a person has a statutory right to expunge his/her record in from unfounded domestic violence allegations.
+This is an area of the law that needs modification so that a person has a statutory right to expunge his/her record from unfounded domestic violence allegations.
 The Oregon Court of Appeals ruled the Oregon Courts do not have inherent authority to expunge stalking or restraining orders.
 (See Cox v M.A.
 L 239 Ore App 350 (2010) ).
 Please contact your legislators to address the anomaly that a person who is convicted of a crime is in a better position for an expungement than a person falsely accused in the civil stalking or restraining order context.

 Can I expunge a contempt of court?
 This is an interesting question and a disputed area of law.
 Civil contempt of court is not a conviction for a crime and is not a misdemeanor or felony.
 However, sometimes it is incorrectly called an uncategorized misdemeanor.
 Check with me for legal updates on this issue.

 How long must I wait before I can expunge an arrest?
 If no accusatory instrument was filed, at any time after the lapse of one year from the date of any arrest.
-(ORS 137.255(b)).
+See ORS 137.255(b).
 Any time after an acquittal or dismissal, an arrested person may apply for an order setting aside the record of arrest.

 If more than 10 years have passed, can I expunge more than one conviction and arrest?
 Possibly.
 Under State v.
 Cowling, 139 Or App 454, 457 (1996), the court has the discretion to consider behavior from the motion back to the time of the offense even if the time period is longer than 10 years.
 The court will most likely set aside the most recent conviction, but additional convictions are discretionary.